LrGeometry/mATs/doc/tokendesign.md

-# AnthemGold Stable Token
+# mAT (mintableAssetTokens)
-The AnthemGold (AGLDToken) contract is an [H]ERC-20 m[AT] compatible token.
+The mAT contract is an [H]ERC-20 compatible token.
 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.

 ## Roles
-The `AGLDToken` has a number of roles (addresses) which control different functionality:
+The `mAT` has a number of roles (addresses) which control different functionality:
 - `masterMinter` - adds and removes minters and increases their minting allowance
 - `minters` - create and destroy tokens
 - `pauser` - pause the contract, which prevents all transfers, minting, and burning